 Jim is the Owner/Operator of Garrett Motors (Buick, GMC, and Chevrolet).
 He is a lifelong resident of Coolidge and a Coolidge High School graduate.
 He received a bachelor's degree from Arizona State University and is active in the following activities and organizations: Coolidge Chamber of Commerce, Industrial Development Authority, Coolidge Economic Development Committee, Coolidge Baseball and Football Boosters, the Coolidge Lions Club, the Coolidge Nazarene Church/Youth ministries, and the Coolidge Scholarship Committee.

 Jim resides in Coolidge with his wife Lisa.
 They have two sons; one is a graduate of ASU and is now working for Jim as a service advisor.
-The other son is attending and playing baseball at Southwestern University of Texas.
+The other son has graduated from Southwestern University of Texas where he played baseball.
 Garrett Motors has its' fourth generation working there and has been under the same ownership for over 75 years.

 Jackie is a Land Use Planner with more than thirty years of experience in the State of Arizona.
-After graduating from Michigan State University with a Bachelor's of Science Degree in Urban Planning she moved to Arizona and has been a resident of Pinal County for 15 years.
+After graduating from Michigan State University with a Bachelor's of Science Degree in Urban Planning, she moved to Arizona and has been a resident of Pinal County for eighteen years.
 Jackie has been very involved with many of the local communities.
 She served six years on the City of Casa Grande Planning and Zoning Commission and was a member of the City of Maricopa Planning and Zoning Advisory Committee during the City's first year of incorporation.
-Jackie is on the Board of Directors for Against Abuse, Inc., serves on the Groundwater Users Advisory Council, and is a member of the Greater Casa Grande Chamber of Commerce.
+Jackie is on the Board of Directors for Against Abuse, Inc. and serves on the Pinal AMA Groundwater Users Advisory Council.

-Jackie works with EPS Group, Inc., an Arizona firm, offering engineering, planning and surveying.
-Jackie provides planning and entitlement services to home builders, developers, and land owners as well as Native American communities, cities, town and counties.
-Jackie is a member of the American Institute of Certified Planners and is also a licensed Realtor.
+Jackie works with EPS Group, Inc., an Arizona Firm, offering engineering, planning and surveying.
+Jackie provides planning and entitlement services to home builders, developers, and land owners as well as Native American communities, cities, towns and counties.
+Jackie is a member of the American Institute of Certified Planners and is a licensed realtor.

 Jackie is very honored to serve on the Foundation Board and the Executive Committee.
 She has been a strong supporter of community colleges as a result of her own experience earning an Associate's degree from Delta Community College in Saginaw, Michigan.